Makibaka! Huwag matakot!

 It is still used today by Filipino activists in the Philippines and in the diaspora.

-These photographs document activists in the Filipino national democratic movement in New York, which is a broad-based alliance of organizations that fights for true Philippine sovereignty.
-Only when United States imperialism, feudalism, and bureaucrat capitalism fall in the Philippines can the Philippines truly be free.
+These photographs document New York activists in the Filipino national democratic movement, which is a broad-based alliance of organizations fighting for true Philippine sovereignty.
+Only when feudalism, bureaucrat capitalism, and US imperialism fall in the Philippines can the Philippines truly be free.

 Makibaka, 2019